16 – 25 July 2021

 Lucerne, Switzerland and online

-The Field Campaign of the third edition of IGLUNA will take place this year in a hybrid way.
-Some student teams will travel to Switzerland and meet in Lucerne, while the others will stay in their respective countries.
-From 16 to 25 July, they will have the task of testing and demonstrating the technologies they developed during the 2020-2021 academic year around the theme “A space habitat with remote operations”.
+The Field Campaign of the third edition of IGLUNA is taking place this year in a hybrid way.
+Some student teams travel to Switzerland and meet in Lucerne, while the others stay in their respective countries.
+From 16 to 25 July, they have the task of testing and demonstrating the technologies they developed during the 2020-2021 academic year around the theme “A space habitat with remote operations”.

 Based on each country’s situation with regards to the COVID crisis, each team decides if they are able to come to Lucerne to complete their project or if they would rather join online from home.
-The teams travelling to Switzerland will set up their project at the Peak of Mount Pilatus above Lucerne and remotely operate them from the control room in the VERKEHRSHAUS – Swiss Museum of Transport.
+The teams travelling to Switzerland will set up their project on the Mount Pilatus above Lucerne and remotely operate them from the control room in the VERKEHRSHAUS – Swiss Museum of Transport.

 |Project Team||Lucerne||Pilatus-Kulm Terrace||Krienseregg (Pilatus)||Remote operations from the Verkehrshaus||Exhibition at Verkehrshaus||Online|

 |P09 Lunar Zebro||X||X||X||X||X|

 11:00 Josef Aschbacher (Director General of the European Space Agency) meet the teams online together with Renato Krpoun and Johann Richard ( Head of Promotion Activities Economy and Science at the Swiss Space Office), live from the Verkehrshaus.
 Livestream link

 ESA Astronaut Thomas Reiter from Germany meets the teams and discovers the Field Campaign test bed on the Mount Pilatus as well as the exhibition and control room at the Verkehrshaus.
 No livestream